aplus-framework/mvc/guide/index.rst

 Set ``true`` to find commands in all Commands subdirectories of all namespaces.
 The default is not to find in namespaces.

+commands
+""""""""

+Sets an array of Fully Qualified Class Names or instances of the Framework\CLICommand class.
+By default, no additional classes are set.

+These commands are added after searching through namespaces and directories.

 language_instance
 """""""""""""""""